Mann Act: Congressional amendments to the law

 In 1978, Congress updated the act's definition of "transportation" and added protections against commercial sexual exploitation for minors.

-It added a 1986 amendment which further protected minors and added protection for adult males.
-In particular, as part of a larger 1986 bill focused on criminalizing various aspects of child pornography that passed unanimously in both houses of Congress, the Mann Act was further amended to replace the ambiguous "debauchery" and "any other immoral purpose" with the more specific "any sexual activity for which any person can be charged with a criminal offense" as well as to make it gender-neutral.
+Congress amended the law in 1986 to make it gender-neutral and to fix its ambiguous language.
+In particular, as part of a larger 1986 bill, the Child Sexual Abuse and Pornography Act of 1986, focused on criminalizing various aspects of child pornography, the Mann Act was revised by replacing the ambiguous "debauchery" and "any other immoral purpose" with the more specific "any sexual activity for which any person can be charged with a criminal offense".

+The law was amended in 2006 to enhance the penalties for transporting minors.

 Effects and alterations of the Mann Act

-While the Mann Act was meant to combat forced prostitution, it had repercussions that extended into consensual sexual activity.
-Because it lacked specificity, it criminalized many who were not participating in prostitution.
-It became a way to persecute large numbers of unmarried couples participating in premarital or extramarital activities, especially when it involved crossing state lines such as in the cases for Chuck Berry and Jack Johnson.
-The Mann Act also became a form of blackmail, by wives who were suspicious of cheating husbands or other women.
-This was the case for both Drew Caminetti and Maury Diggs.
-Both men from Sacramento, California, were married, and took their mistresses (Lola Norris and Marsha Warrington, respectively) to Reno, Nevada.
+The Mann Act was one of the more salient legislation passed during the early 20th century Progressive Era.
+While the Mann Act was meant to combat forced prostitution, it had repercussions that extended into consensual sexual activity, including criminalizing many people who were not participating in prostitution.
+It was also abused for political persecution and as a tool for blackmail.

+The scope of the Mann Act was expanded in September 1913, as a result of charges brought against Drew Caminetti and Maury Diggs, both of Sacramento, California.
+The two men were married, and took their mistresses (Lola Norris and Marsha Warrington, respectively) to Reno, Nevada.
 The men's wives contacted the police, and the men were arrested in Reno and found guilty under the Mann Act.
-One author wrote:

-In 1914 a woman by the name of Jessie A. Cope was arrested in Chicago for attempting to bribe an official to assist her in the blackmail of Colonel Charles Alexander of Providence Rhode Island, on a white slavery charge.
-The two had met two years previous in LA, Alexander had promised to divorce his wife, and marry her.
-When he attempted to leave her, Cope and her mother pursued him to Providence.
-Cope consulted lawyers in Providence and LA, then brought the charges in Chicago, where she was arrested.
+Such an interpretation of the law in effect criminalized all premarital or extramarital sexual relationships that involved interstate travel.
+With behavior that was so commonplace now illegal, federal prosecutors had a weapon that could very easily be abused in order to prosecute "undesirables" who were otherwise law-abiding citizens.

+"Undesirables" included black men who had consensual premarital affairs or married women who were not black, as well as men with perceived left-of-center political views.
+For example, the heavyweight champion of the world, Jack Johnson, as well as Charlie Chaplin, and later, Chuck Berry were all prosecuted and convicted under the Mann Act.
+The instigating circumstances resulting in prosecution were that Johnson married a white woman, Chaplin had a premarital relationship with a 24-year-old actress then later paid her train fare home (crossing over state lines), and Berry paid for transportation of an underage Apache girl to her home, across state lines.